Your new favorite venison pot roast recipe is not only delicious, but it's simple and takes little time.

 When I have a full day off but know I'm going to be busy, the crockpot is one of the best tools to a simple dinner.
 With a freezer full of deer meat, a venison pot roast can be a very simple and easy recipe that's also very delicious.

-Below is a recipe that won't only save you time, but become one of your go-to meals for cooking venison.
+Below is a crock-pot venison roast recipe that won't only save you time, but become one of your go-to meals for cooking up your next deer.

 Venison Roast Recipe

 - Non-stick spray

 - 3 pounds of venison roast (I also like to use one large back strap cut into two halves, don't kill me.)

 - 2 pound of small red potatoes cut into halves

 - 1 large white onion cut into 1/2-inch pieces

 - 2 envelopes (1 box) of Lipton Beefy Onion Soup Mix

 - 4 garlic cloves minced (garlic powder works, too.)